jmquigley/util.ds/README.md

 This example works like a typical queue.
 However this type allows one to add items at either end.

-When an element is added to the deque an `add` event fires.
+When an element is added to the deque an `insert` event fires.
 When an element is removed from the deque a `remove` event fires.

 The deque can have items added to either end: